LaetitiaDall/spavalais/wp-content/plugins/cf7-conditional-fields/readme.txt

 * Fixed bug that could appear after removing an AND condition.
 * solve WPCF7_ADMIN_READ_WRITE_CAPABILITY - https://github.com/pwkip/contact-form-7-conditional-fields/pull/16
 * disable part of the faulty remove_hidden_post_data function. - https://github.com/pwkip/contact-form-7-conditional-fields/pull/17
-* Fix "Dismiss notice" on Conditional Fields for Contact Form 7 Settings page
+* Fix "Dismiss notice" on Conditional Fields Settings page
 * use the "wpcf7_before_send_mail" hook instead of "wpcf7_mail_components" to hide mail groups.
 The wpcf7_before_send_mail hook is called earlier, so it allows to also hide groups in the attachment field and in messages.
 * Allow conditional group tags in success and error messages. https://github.com/pwkip/contact-form-7-conditional-fields/issues/23
 * duplicating a form will also duplicate conditions https://github.com/pwkip/contact-form-7-conditional-fields/issues/28